wretchedghost/vimConfig/vim/bundle/README.md

+# Overview of what these vim plugins do and some how-tos

 ## goyo.vim - Distraction-free writing tool that sets the writing dimensions suitable for non-technical and non-programming contexts.

 * Turn on - :Goyo